sanders41/meilisearch-python-sdk/README.md

 ### Independent testing

-[Prashanth Rao](https://github.com/prrao87) did some independent testing and found this async client to be ~30 faster than the sync client.
-You can find a good write-up of how he tested and the results in his [blog post](https://thedataquarry.com/posts/meilisearch-async/).
+[Prashanth Rao](https://github.com/prrao87) did some independent testing and found this async client to be ~30% faster than the sync client for data ingestion.
+You can find a good write-up of the results how he tested them in his [blog post](https://thedataquarry.com/posts/meilisearch-async/).

 ## Documentation